wangwenx190/framelesshelper/README.md

 ### Windows

 - If DWM composition is disabled in some very rare cases (only possible on Windows 7), the top-left corner and top-right corner will appear in round shape.
+The round corners can be restored to square again if you re-enable DWM composition.
+- There's an OpenGL driver bug which will cause some frameless windows have a strange black bar right on top of your homemade title bar, and it also makes the controls in your windows shifted to the bottom-right corner for some pixels.
+It's a bug of your graphics card driver, specifically, your OpenGL driver, not FramelessHelper.
+There are some solutions provided by our users but some of them may not work in all conditions, you can pick one from them:
+  - Upgrade your graphics card driver to the latest version.
+  - Change your system theme to "Basic".
+  - If you have multiple graphics cards, try to use another one instead.
+  - Force your application use the ANGLE backend instead of the Desktop OpenGL.
+  - Force your application use pure software rendering instead of rendering through OpenGL.
+  - Or just don't use OpenGL at all, try to use Direct3D/Vulkan/Metal instead.

 ### Linux

 - FramelessHelper will force your application to use the _XCB_ platform plugin when running on Wayland.
-- Currently lacks runtime theme switching support
+- Currently lacks runtime theme switching support.

 ### macOS

-- The three system buttons on the title bar can't be made hidden for Qt Widgets applications, for some unknown reason.
+- The frameless windows will appear in square corners instead of round corners.

 ## License